| | | |

 How to Store

-Refrigerate homemade pimento cheese in an airtight container and enjoy it within 5 to 7 days.
+Refrigerate: Transfer the pimento cheese to an airtight container and keep it refrigerated.
+Enjoy within 5 to 7 days for the best flavor and texture.

 Print